12 minutes

 Ideally, your speed on a project only compounds over time, until you’re shipping features faster than you could have imagined.
 To ship fast you need a lot of things:

-• Process that doesn’t slow you down; flaky tests, slow CI, fussy linters, slow PR reviews, JIRA, etc.
+- Process that doesn’t slow you down; flaky tests, slow CI, fussy linters, slow PR reviews, JIRA as a religion, etc.

 Shipping slowly should merit a post-mortem as much as breaking production does.
 Our industry doesn’t run like that, but that doesn’t mean you can’t personally follow the north star of Shipping Fast.